vdchs/zmk-config-totem/readme.md

 # A 26 key layout that doesn't compromise on SFBs
-This layout was originally on Apsu's APTv3 layout.
+This layout was originally based on Apsu's APTv3 layout.
 At one point I wanted to find out how far I could push it with eliminating keys and this is where I ended up.

 I also took some inspiration from Hands Down Promethium and moved `R` to a thumb key.